remicres/otb-mosaic/README.md

 ######Methods######
 * None (__-harmo.method none__): No harmonization.
 Images pixels values are untouched.(Default)
 * Band-by-band (__-harmo.method none__): Consists in minimizing a cost function based on images statistics in overlapping areas, for each band independently.
 * True color harmonization (__-harmo.method rgb__): Consists in minimizing a cost function based on images statistics in overlapping areas, in a decorreleted color space suitable for true color processing (works only on true color images, i.e. RGB).
 Only the first 3 bands are processed by this method.
-More information about the rvb method can be found in the paper "_Natural Color Satellite Image Mosaicking Using Quadratic Programming in Decorrelated Color Space_" Cresson & Saint-Geours, July 2015, IEEE JSTARS Volume PP Issue 99
+More information about the rvb method can be found in the paper "_Natural Color Satellite Image Mosaicking Using Quadratic Programming in Decorrelated Color Space_" Cresson & Saint-Geours, July 2015, IEEE JSTARS Volume 8 Issue 8

 ######Cost function######
 Various cost function can be used for harmonization